keybas-engineering/kb-template-vue-app/README.md

 # Frontend skeleton project

 This is a skeleton project for a [Vue 2](https://vuejs.org/) web application.
-It is setup using [TypeScript](https://www.typescriptlang.org/), Vuex stores, and Vue-Router navigation.
+It is setup using [TypeScript](https://www.typescriptlang.org/), Pinia stores, and Vue-Router navigation.

 The [Bootstrap-Vue](https://bootstrap-vue.org/) component library has been